 - visit them in the Catalyst Building, situated in the centre of the campus

 You can apply for exam modifications at any time during your studies and we consider requests three times per year.
 For information on submission deadlines, please contact the Inclusion or SpLD teams.
 If your form is received after the deadline, we cannot guarantee your modifications will be in place for the next exam period.
 This does not affect the modifications put in place for future examinations.

 Academic Registry will confirm the venue in advance of each examination.
 If you have not received written confirmation seven days before the examinations, you must email the Examination Modifications Officer.

-In-class tests taking place outside the main examination periods are co-ordinated by module tutors.
+Module tutors co-ordinate any in-class tests which take place outside the main examination periods.
 If you have an agreed examination modification you should contact your module tutor and ensure they are aware of your requirements.